 Web tools can be used by a number of ArcGIS platform clients.
 To the use a web tool in ArcGIS Pro, open the Catalog pane, switch to the Portal tab, and either browse the contents or search for the web tool by name.

 Geoprocessing environment settings can be thought of as additional parameters that affect the execution of a tool.
-Geoprocessing environments are typically set once using the project Environments window and are used by all geoprocessing tools when they are executed.
+Geoprocessing environments are typically set once using the project Environments window and are used by all geoprocessing tools when they are run.
 The geoprocessing environments set for the project are saved with the project and apply to all geoprocessing tools that are used while working in that project.

 Environment settings can significantly affect geoprocessing tools.
 For example, you can set the Extent environment so only the features in the current map extent are used in tool execution.
 Or you can set the Output coordinate system environment so your tool output is automatically projected to a different coordinate system.